Chapter 40:

 Warning: This SpellBook Was Human!

-A few kilometers of ocean pulled back while holding hundreds of meters out to shore.
+A few kilometers of ocean pulled back hundreds of meters out to shore.

-Miniature drones the size of locusts buzzed over the collapsed warehouse.
-They snapped pictures of bodies, structure damage, and burnout vehicles.
-Larger drones lifted by sets of four rotors filmed Zenobia’s journey in various spectrums.
-They surveyed the tide holding like gelatin at the edge of Zenobia’s influence.
-They snapped pictures of Jorseph flying along the edge of a tensely restrained wall.
+Locust sized drones buzzed over the collapsed warehouse.
+They snapped pictures of bodies, structure damage, and burnt-out vehicles.
+Large drones on four rotors filmed Zenobia’s journey.
+They surveyed the tide holding like gelatin.
+They snapped pictures in various spectrums of Jorseph flying along the edge of a tensely restrained wall.

 One of the drone feeds became static, his grin faded.
 He dialed the local headquarters, “Stop losing the video capable drones.
 We don’t have an unlimited supply.
 If this disaster is not well documented because of technical ineptitude, there will be direct personal accountability.
 That’s all.”